The Role of Transportation in Climate Change

 Curbside Level 2 Charging Project

 In partnership with Con Edison, the NYC DOT will install 120 level 2 charging ports at curbside locations across the five boroughs.
 The chargers will be in place for four years as part of a demonstration project, which will include an evaluation.
 Con Edison is funding the project.
-Installation of the level 2 chargers is expected to begin in the fall of 2019.
+Installation of the level 2 chargers is expected to begin in the spring of 2020.

 NYC DOT is seeking input from public on where these chargers should be located and is consulting with local elected officials, community boards, and other stakeholders.
 If you would like an EV charger in your neighborhood, leave feedback on the map titled, "Where Should DOT Install Curbside EV Chargers?"
 If you represent a business that would like to request an EV charger, please use the "Request an EV Charger Outside Your Business" form.